 How to Play

 The game now features an inbuilt tutorial, but we’ve included a written guide here.
-The video above shows one of our developers playing the current version and explaining various gameplay elements.
+We have an official gameplay video for version 0.3.2, although some elements have changed in newer versions.

 When entering the game, you will see a microbe in the center of the screen.
 Moving the cursor changes the microbe’s orientation to face it, and WASD is for relative movement.